docelic/amber-introduction/README.md

 [HAProxy](www.haproxy.org) is an excellent proxy to use and to run it you will only need the `haproxy` binary, two command line options, and a config file.
 A simple HAProxy config file that can be used out of the box is available in [support/haproxy.conf](https://github.com/docelic/amber-introduction/blob/master/support/haproxy.conf).
 This config file will be expanded over time into a full-featured configuration to demonstrate all of the above-mentioned points, but even by default the configuration should be good enough to get you started with practical results.

-HAProxy comes pre-packaged for most GNU/Linux distributions and MacOS.
-The example config file will work with any HAProxy version, but many GNU/Linux distributions ship old versions.
-For any production use it is suggested to manually install the latest stable version (1.8.x).
+HAProxy comes pre-packaged for most GNU/Linux distributions and MacOS, but if you do not see version 1.8.x available, it is recommended to manually install the latest stable version.

 To compile the latest stable HAProxy from source, you could use the following procedure: